espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Ringmaster's Introduction.md

 * * *

 You announce the triggering ally with a litany of their legendary achievements, spurring them to action.
-The target is [[Quickened]] this turn and can spend the extra action to Stride, Strike, Demoralize, Feint, or Perform.
+The target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Quickened]] this turn and can spend the extra action to Stride, Strike, Demoralize, Feint, or Perform.